Nanostring-Biostats/CosMx-Analysis-Scratch-Space/README.md

 ### Contributing

 - For questions or suggestions, write an Issue.
 - Contributions are welcome from the community - just reach out to get write permission.
+- Contributions must undergo code review before merging to Main.
+Also, consider if your contribution could be Intellectual Property.

 ## Table of contents